code-matt/react-native-replaykit/README.md

 ### Usage
+# !!
+This module does not work in simulator !!
 **Take a look at testapp/App.js for full example of start, stop, preview, copy and delete**
 ```
 import RNRK from 'react-native-replaykit'